Skip to content

 • All sent and received data is automatically logged in the device log.
 No logging code needed.
 See “Device Log” below.

-You can also install Python drivers through the Programmer IDE:
+You can also install Python drivers from other sources:

 • Browse Community tab: click Install on any Python driver